Federal Funding Application Process

 The following tips and resources may provide further insight to applicants throughout the discretionary grant funding application process.

 The Office of Management and Budget developed Grants.gov to provide a centralized location for grant seekers to find and apply for Federal funding opportunities.
 The website houses up-to-date information on over 1,000 grant programs and details on the Federal grant application process.
 For more information on the grants funding process and supporting resources, visit the Grants.gov Grants 101 page and review the Grant Lifecycle Timeline.
+For a guide to navigating the Grants.gov interface, visit their Applicant Overview.
+Note that before applying for Federal funding for the first time, your SAM registration must be fully processed.

 Notices of Funding Opportunities (NOFOs) and Funding Opportunity Announcements (FOAs) are formal announcements of Federal funding availability by the awarding office.
 Announcements provide details on eligible applicants and activities, evaluation criteria, funding priorities, and submission deadlines.
 Obtain and read the NOFOs or FOAs for funding programs when considering applying.